 The Indian tourist visa is meant for those who are willing to visit India for the sake of tourism or other recreational activities.
-It was first launched in October 2014, so to boost Indian tourism.
-This has definitely attracted a number of visitors as now getting Indian visa has become much simpler than before.
+It was first launched in October 2014, in order to boost Indian tourism.
+This has definitely attracted a number of visitors as now getting an Indian visa has become much simpler than before.
+It is used for:

-E-Visa which is valid for one year allows you to stay for 90 days except UK/USA/Japan applicants who are privileged to stay for 180 days.
+e-Tourist Visa is now offering three validity periods i.e. for a month, one year and five years.
+For one-month validity, double entries are allowed.
+Likewise, for one year and five-year duration, multiple entries are available.
+It allows you to stay for 90 days in a continuous manner except for UK/USA/Japan applicants who are privileged to stay for 180 days.
 There are multiple entries allowed and thus you can come and go as many times you want, but the stay period cannot exceed the limit of 90 days.

 |Albania||Andorra||Angola||Anguilla||Antigua & Barbuda|